bbqiu/agent-on-app-proto/langgraph-responses-api-agent/README.md

 ### Modifying your agent

-#### TODO: update this section with more details about MCP and openai agents sdk auth refresh
+#### TODO: update this section with more details about MCP and langgraph

 `agent.py` currently contains a Responses API agent.
 Please modify this file to create your custom agent.
 In order to work with the agent server provided, inside of `agent.py`, we require you to: